AI Use Cases/Construction

 Automated Workflow Execution

 For your Finance & Accounting team, the workflow shifts dramatically.
-Incoming invoices are auto-categorized and matched to POs within minutes; 85-90% route straight to approval without human touch.
-The remaining 10-15% with exceptions land in a prioritized queue with flagged risk areas highlighted - no more hunting through email attachments and Procore to understand why an invoice doesn't reconcile.
+Incoming invoices are auto-categorized and matched to POs within minutes; the design target routes 85-90% straight to approval without human touch.
+The remaining exceptions land in a prioritized queue with flagged risk areas highlighted - no more hunting through email attachments and Procore to understand why an invoice doesn't reconcile.
 Your accountants shift from data entry to exception resolution and margin analysis.
 The system feeds validated invoice data directly into Sage 300 Construction, eliminating manual GL posting.

 A Systems-Level Fix

 This is a systems-level fix because it connects your entire invoice lifecycle to your project controls.
-It doesn't just automate keypunching; it enforces compliance with your billing standards, protects project margin by catching scope creep before it's paid, and creates an audit trail that satisfies AIA and prevailing wage documentation requirements.
+It doesn't just automate keypunching; it enforces compliance with your billing standards, protects project margin by catching scope creep before it's paid, and creates an audit trail built for AIA and prevailing wage documentation review.

 How It Works